-The easy interface as described in detail in this document is a synchronous interface that transfers one file at a time and doesn't return until it is done.
+The easy interface as described in detail in this document is a synchronous interface that transfers one file at a time and doesn't return until its done.

-The multi interface, on the other hand, allows your program to transfer multiple files in both directions at the same time, without forcing you to use multiple threads.
+The multi interface on the other hand, allows your program to transfer multiple files in both directions at the same time, without forcing you to use multiple threads.
 The name might make it seem that the multi interface is for multi-threaded programs, but the truth is almost the reverse.
-The multi interface can allow a single-threaded application to perform the same kinds of multiple, simultaneous transfers that multi-threaded programs can perform.
+The multi interface can allow a single-threaded application to perform the same kinds of multiple, simultaneous transfers that multithreaded programs can perform.
 It allows many of the benefits of multi-threaded transfers without the complexity of managing and synchronizing many threads.

 To use this interface, you are better off if you first understand the basics of how to use the easy interface.
-The multi interface is simply a way to make multiple transfers at the same time by adding up multiple easy handles into a "multi stack".
+The multi interface is simply a way to make multiple transfers at the same time by adding up multiple easy handles in to a "multi stack".

-You create the easy handles you want and you set all the options just like you have been told above, and then you create a multi handle with curl\multi\init(3) and add all those easy handles to that multi handle with curl\multi\add\handle(3).
+You create the easy handles you want and you set all the options just like you have been told above, and then you create a multi handle with curl_multi_init(3) and add all those easy handles to that multi handle with curl_multi_add_handle(3).

-When you've added the handles you have for the moment (you can still add new ones at any time), you start the transfers by calling curl\multi\perform(3).
+When you've added the handles you have for the moment (you can still add new ones at any time), you start the transfers by call curl_multi_perform(3).

-curl\multi\perform(3) is asynchronous.
+curl_multi_perform(3) is asynchronous.
 It will only execute as little as possible and then return back control to your program.
 It is designed to never block.
+If it returns CURLM_CALL_MULTI_PERFORM you better call it again soon, as that is a signal that it still has local data to send or remote data to receive.

 The best usage of this interface is when you do a select() on all possible file descriptors or sockets to know when to call libcurl again.
 This also makes it easy for you to wait and respond to actions on your own application's sockets/handles.
-You figure out what to select() for by using curl\multi\fdset(3), that fills in a set of fd\set variables for you with the particular file descriptors libcurl uses for the moment.
+You figure out what to select() for by using curl_multi_fdset(3), that fills in a set of fd_set variables for you with the particular file descriptors libcurl uses for the moment.

-When you then call select(), it'll return when one of the file handles signal action and you then call $curl\multi\perform(3)$ to allow libcurl to do what it wants to do.
-Take note that libcurl does also feature some time-out code so we advise you to never use very long timeouts on select() before you call $curl\multi\perform(3)$ , which thus should be called unconditionally every now and then even if none of its file descriptors have signaled ready.
-Another precaution you should use: always call $curl\multi\fdset(3)$ immediately before the select() call since the current set of file descriptors may change when calling a curl function.
+When you then call select(), it'll return when one of the file handles signal action and you then call curl_multi_perform(3) to allow libcurl to do what it wants to do.
+Take note that libcurl does also feature some time-out code so we advice you to never use very long timeouts on select() before you call curl_multi_perform(3), which thus should be called unconditionally every now and then even if none of its file descriptors have signaled ready.
+Another precaution you should use: always call curl_multi_fdset(3) immediately before the select() call since the current set of file descriptors may change when calling a curl function.

-If you want to stop the transfer of one of the easy handles in the stack, you can use curl\multi\remove\han-dle(3) to remove individual easy handles.
-Remember that easy handles should be curl\easy\cleanup(3)ed.
+If you want to stop the transfer of one of the easy handles in the stack, you can use curl_multi_remove_handle(3) to remove individual easy handles.
+Remember that easy handles should be curl_easy_cleanup(3)ed.

-When a transfer within the multi stack has finished, the counter of running transfers (as filled in by $curl\multi\perform(3)$ ) will decrease.
+When a transfer within the multi stack has finished, the counter of running transfers (as filled in by curl_multi_perform(3)) will decrease.
 When the number reaches zero, all transfers are done.

-curl\multi\info\read(3) can be used to get information about completed transfers.
+curl_multi_info_read(3) can be used to get information about completed transfers.
 It then returns the CURLcode for each easy transfer, to allow you to figure out success on each individual transfer.